b-neufeld/mlb-fantasy-checker/README.md

 I believe this project complies with MLB.com's copyright terms posted here: http://gdx.mlb.com/components/copyright.txt
 Because:
 - This is, and will remain, a non-commercial project
-	- It is accessed by and designed for (12) individuals (in our league)
+- It is accessed by and designed for (12) individuals who have to host the script somewhere.
 - It does not scrape data in bulk, and the data it does collect is only served (not stored).

 ================= CHANGE LOG =================

+2016-04-28
+- Starting to work on Google Charts API

 2016-04-27
 - Players now print in a consistent order.